DarshanTejur/DevOps-Guess_The_Word-Project/README.md

               * Click the Actions tab
               * You’ll see the pipeline automatically running on push!

-## Usage

-1. Start the Flask backend and ensure it is running.
-2. Start the React frontend.
-3. Open your browser and navigate to http://localhost:3000 (or the port specified by React).

-## API Endpoints

-A Swagger interface is provided to explore and test endpoints interactively under the URL: [http://127.0.0.1:5000/apidocs/](http://127.0.0.1:5000/apidocs/)

 ## Contact

 Feel free to contact me for any questions or suggestions about this project.